magnos-code/magnos/docs/source/index.rst

 Bandstructures in under 10 lines of code
 ----------------------------------------

-It is straigthforwaed to take exchange coupling data from the literature and reproduce the corresponding magnon bandstructure.
+It is straigthforward to take exchange coupling data from the literature and reproduce the corresponding magnon bandstructure.
 Using Magnon, the simple script below can be used to obtain the bandstructure of BCC iron.

 .. code-block::